 Compensatory Time Eligibility

 The Employer may grant compensatory time in lieu of cash payment for overtime to an overtime-eligible employee, upon request of employee.
 Compensatory time must be granted at the rate of one and one-half (1-1/2) hours of compensatory time for each hour of overtime worked.
+An employee may only receive compensatory time or be paid for the overtime hours for the work occurring in a single week.

 Maximum Compensatory Time